wamp-proto/wamp-proto/rfc/text/basic/bp_02_building_blocks.md

 In all such cases WAMP implementations:

 1. MUST send an `ABORT` message to the offending peer, having reason `wamp.error.protocol_violation` and optional attributes in ABORT.Details such as a human readable error message.
-2. MUST close the WAMP session by disposing any allocated subscriptions/registrations for that particular client and without waiting for or processing any messages subsequently received from the peer,
+2. MUST abort the WAMP session by disposing any allocated subscriptions/registrations for that particular client and without waiting for or processing any messages subsequently received from the peer,
 3. SHOULD also drop the WAMP connection at transport level (recommended to prevent denial of service attacks)